Minisode1: Blue Hour: Release and promotion

 On September 21, 2020, Minisode1: Blue Hour was made available for pre-order in three versions: R, VR and AR, that were packaged in blue, pink and purple pastels, respectively.
 On September 29, version R of concept photos for the album was released in conjunction with a pixel art teaser.
 The VR and AR versions of concept photos were released on October 6 and 8, respectively.
-The album tracklist was revealed on October 9.
+The EP's track list was revealed on October 9.
 From October 12 to 16, individual video teasers of each member were uploaded to YouTube.
 The first group teaser for the music video of the album's lead single "Blue Hour" was released on October 18, followed by a second teaser on October 20.
-A preview of the tracks featured on the album was released on October 23.
-The album was released on October 26, 2020, in CD and digital formats.
+A preview of the tracks featured on the EP was released on October 23.
+The EP was released on October 26, 2020, in CD and digital formats.
 The music video for the lead single "Blue Hour", directed by Guzza of Lumpens, was released to Big Hit's YouTube channel in conjunction with the release of the album.
 A performance version of the video was released on November 9, 2020.

 A few hours prior to the album release, the band held a media showcase at the Yes24 Live Hall, Gwangjin-gu, Seoul, which was broadcast online through YouTube.
 Hours after the album's release, a special "Comeback Show", hosted by Mnet was premiered live worldwide, where they performed "Blue Hour" for the first time.
 On October 27, the band appeared as guests on KBS Cool FM.
 A dance challenge with the hashtag "#BlueHour_Moment" was started on TikTok the same day.
 The group appeared on the October 28 episode of the variety show Weekly Idol.
-TXT began promoting the album with televised live performances on several South Korean weekly music programs, starting with Mnet's M!
+Tomorrow X Together began promoting the album with televised live performances on several South Korean weekly music programs, starting with Mnet's M!
 Countdown on October 29, where they performed "Blue Hour".
 The band also appeared on KBS' Music Bank, SBS MTV's The Show, MBC M's Show Champion, and SBS' Inkigayo, to perform the song.
 They performed "Blue Hour" and "We Lost the Summer" on Kakao TV's Comeback Show MU:Talk Live on November 2.
 In the second week of promotion, "Blue Hour" won first place on The Show on November 3.
 The band appeared on SBS Power FM's Cultwo Show on November 8, where they performed "Blue Hour".
 The band performed "Blue Hour" on Genius's "Open Mic" and MBC FM4U's Kim Shin-Young's Hope Song at Noon on November 17 and November 19, respectively.

-TXT released a group teaser for the music video of the album track "We Lost the Summer" on November 10, 2020.
+Tomorrow X Together released a group teaser for the music video of the album track "We Lost the Summer" on November 10, 2020.
 Solo photo stills and video teasers were unveiled on November 12 and 13, respectively.
 The song's music video was released to YouTube on November 13.